 Types of cancer of the uterus

-These are rare soft tissue sarcomas that develop in the cells in the muscle of the uterus (myometrium) or the connective tissue (stroma) that supports the endometrium.
+These are rare soft tissue sarcomas that develop in the cells in the muscle of the uterus (myometrium) or the connective tissue (stroma).
 There are three types:

 Other uterine conditions

 Some conditions can affect the uterus and cause abnormal vaginal bleeding and pain.
 They may be found during tests for cancer of the uterus and can be treated in different ways including surgery and hormones.

 - Polyps – Small, soft growths attached to the inner wall of the uterus.
 Polyps are usually benign (not cancer), although some may eventually turn into cancer.

 - Fibroids – Benign tumours that begin in the muscle layer of the uterus (myometrium).